o3de/o3de.org/content/docs/user-guide/features/gems/reference/nullvr.md

 ---
-description: ' Use the NullVR Gem in Amazon Lumberyard to run your level through the HMD Framework without having a VR device connected.
+description: ' Use the NullVR Gem in Open 3D Engine to run your level through the HMD Framework without having a VR device connected.
 This gem is useful for VR graphics debugging. '
 title: NullVR Gem
 ---